Tilicho Peak Expedition - 35 Days

 • Expedition Length: An expedition to Tilicho Peak usually takes several weeks, from trekking to the base camp and acclimatization to the summit attempts.
 This unusually long time requires an abundance of mental fortitude and the ability to push through fatigue over an extended period of time.

-Overall, proper training, preparation, and good acclimatization are very vital aspects for the successful and safe climb of this remarkable peak.
+Overall, proper training, preparation, and good acclimatization are vital aspects for the successful and safe climb of this remarkable peak.

 Preparation required for the Tilicho peak expedition